 Icosa applied to be the sewerage services appointee for the Site under the unserved criterion set out in section 7(4)(b) of the Water Industry Act 1991 ("WIA91").
-Icosa will serve the Site by way of a bulk discharge agreement.
+Icosa will serve the Site by way of bulk discharge agreement with Southern Water.